Renault Scenic MPV

 Engines, drive & performance

-The Scenic – sharing suspension and some components with the Renault Megane – has reassuring handling, a smooth ride and responsive steering.
-A high driving position gives excellent all-round visibility.
-While the entry-level 109bhp 1.6-litre petrol engine is underpowered and trails the diesels on efficiency, the 114bhp 1.2-litre turbocharged engine is much better.
-The basic 1.5-litre dCi diesel also offers adequate performance but is much cheaper to run, while the larger 1.9-litre dCi is more relaxing to drive and much better suited to driving on the motorway.
-We’d recommend the 1.6-litre dCi turbodiesel, which balances great performance and efficiency from slow moving city traffic to cruising on the motorway.
+The Scenic shares many of its components and its suspension with the Renault Megane, so has decent handling, a smooth ride and reactive steering.
+You get lots of good visibility in its high driving position too.
+We found the entry-level 109bhp 1.6-litre petrol engine to be underpowered and less efficient than the diesels - the 114bhp 1.2-litre turbocharged engine is much better, however.
+The 1.5-litre dCi diesel also offers adequate performance but is far cheaper to run, while the larger 1.9-litre dCi is the most relaxing to drive and much better suited to motorway driving.
+We’d go for the 1.6-litre dCi turbodiesel as our pick of the range, with its balance of good performance and superior efficiency, whether in slow moving town traffic or cruising on the motorway.

 Price, value for money & options

 Low list prices and all-inclusive servicing makes the mini-MPV good value

 If you’re looking for a family car, the Scenic is really good value – it's competitively priced and offers extras like the XMOD at no extra cost.
 You should also be able to haggle with the Renault dealer to get the best purchase price possible,which you’ll need thanks to Renaults having weak resale value in the used car market.
 The Scenic is a common sight on UK roads, though, the benefit of which is easy access to replacement parts and components, while servicing is inexpensive thanks to Renault's 4+ package, including a warranty, servicing and roadside assistance for the first four years of ownership.

 It's a really nice little engine to use: torque spread over a wide range, an ability to rev to a high-for-a-diesel 5,000rpm if you need to finish your overtake before changing up.
 There's barely any turbo lag, and not much either in the way of rattle and shake.
 Beyond that, not much to say.
 It just works.